mozilla/pkipolicy/rootstore/policy.md

 #### 3.1.3 Audit Parameters
 Full-surveillance period-of-time audits MUST be conducted and updated audit information provided no less frequently than **annually** from the time of CA key pair generation until the CA public key is no longer trusted by Mozilla's root store.
-This cradle-to-grave audit requirement applies equally to intermediate CAs as it does to root CAs.
-Successive period-of-time audits
-MUST be contiguous (no gaps).
+CA private keys that have been generated but not yet associated with a CA certificate ("parked keys") MUST be identified and included in auditor-provided annual key lifecycle management reports (or a corresponding section of the CA operator's annual audit reports).
+These reports must account for the controls and measures applied to ensure the integrity, confidentiality, and protection of these keys throughout their lifecycle, consistent with the audit criteria cited above.
+These cradle-to-grave audit requirements apply equally to intermediate CAs as they do to root CAs.
+Successive period-of-time audits and auditor-provided annual key lifecycle management reports MUST be contiguous (no gaps).

 Point-in-time audit statements MAY be used to confirm that all of the problems that an auditor previously identified in a qualified audit statement have been